ericsalerno/goemailvalidator/README.md

 # goemailvalidator

-Email validation service written in golang.
+Email validation service package written in golang.
 It will load a huge blacklist file and run the regular expressions and hashmap look-ups for the blacklist in parallel.

 This was built mostly for my own learning process with golang.